Eastern Chipmunk

 Geography

-This species is distributed over a huge area throughout the eastern United States and south-eastern Canada.
+Eastern chipmunks are distributed over a huge area throughout the eastern United States and south-eastern Canada.
 In Canada, their range stretches from Nova Scotia to south-eastern Saskatchewan.
 In the United States, these animals occur from the eastern parts of the country to Oklahoma and as south as the extreme northwest of Florida.
-In addition, one introduced population of the Eastern chipmunks is found on Newfoundland, off the coast of Canada.
-The preferred habitat of these rodents is deciduous forest or brushland with rocky ground as well as abundance of logs and tree stumps.
-In addition, the Eastern chipmunks may share their habitat with humans and often inhabit gardens or suburban areas, surrounding houses and outbuilding.
+In addition, one introduced population of the Eastern chipmunks is found in Newfoundland, off the coast of Canada.
+The preferred habitat of these rodents is deciduous forest or brushland with rocky ground as well as an abundance of logs and tree stumps.
+In addition, Eastern chipmunks may share their habitat with humans and often inhabit gardens or suburban areas, surrounding houses, and outbuilding.

 Eastern Chipmunk habitat map